chhavisharma/hgcal-reco/README.md

 ## HGCal Recostruction

-ML based Reconstruction for HgCal Data.
-A tracker for work done at Fermilabs.
+ML based Reconstruction for HCCAL Data.
+Here we are using the TrackML dataset as a testing ground for a panoptic segmentation task, which is assigning "hits" from a particle physics detector into "tracks" or otherwise clusters and also assigning various properties to the hits and found clusters.
+Once there is suitable ground truth for HGCAL we'll move to that.
+This work is supported by LDRD grant 2019-017 funded by Fermilab.

 Current:\
 Experiments with end-to-end reconstruction/segmentation/regression model design, with a simpler dataset for proof of concept. \